 Source: National Income Dynamics Study (NIDS) Wave 3.
 Own calculations.
-Notes: All figures weighted using calibrated weights.

 The failure of the labour market to create a sufficient number of low-wage jobs, thus serves to exacerbate the cycle of poverty for those households in the bottom quintile.
 A NMW intervention, which may end up increasing wages but possibly reduces employment at the bottom end of the distribution - could potentially force an unintended trade-off between employment creation and household poverty.